 THIS PROGRAM IS TEMPORARILY ON HOLD.
-WE HOPE TO RESUME THE PROGRAM FOR THE 2014-15 ACADEMIC YEAR.

 The College of Liberal Arts Undergraduate Research Apprenticeship Program provides a structured opportunity for faculty to receive assistance with research projects while giving students exposure and experience conducting research in various disciplines within Liberal Arts.